mirzask/cardi/content/Echo/Echo Hemodynamics.md

 - E/e' is sometimes used as a proxy for [[LV End Diastolic Pressure (LVEDP)]] [^ommen]
 	- ![M-LVDP versus groups defined by values of septal E/E′. ○ Indicates patients with EF <50%; •, patients with EF >50%.](https://www.ahajournals.org/cms/10.1161/01.CIR.102.15.1788/asset/4ea75c24-bf0f-4034-95e9-5c932256a63d/assets/graphic/hc4004570006.jpeg)

+- Several studies have shown that the pulmonary capillary wedge pressure usually is >20 mm Hg when E/e′ is >15 (e′ from the medial annulus) or >12 (e′ from lateral annulus).[^1]
+	- If E/e′ is <8, LV filling pressure or pulmonary capillary wedge pressure usually is not elevated.
 - Variation in the E velocity on **mitral inflow** ([[Echo Doppler|Doppler]]) is a clue that the [[Left Atrial Pressure|LAP]] is not elevated.
 By contrast, E velocity that is > 100 cm/s (> 1 m/s) and *fixed* may indicate an elevated [[Left Atrial Pressure|LAP]].
 	- Dr. Oh made note of this in case of patient with [[Atrial Fibrillation|AFib]] where E velocity varied from 80 to 100 cm/s